ficrammanifur/tets1/README.md

 - **Edukasi Elektronika** - Platform pembelajaran dasar mikrokontroler, sensor, dan aktuator.
 - **Simulasi** - Memberikan pemahaman dasar tentang mekanisme landing gear pesawat.
 - **Proyek Hobi** - Proyek yang menarik untuk penggemar elektronika dan robotika.

 ---

-# Arduino™ UNO R3 Board

-> **Note:** Arduino™ is a trademark of Arduino AG.
-> This project is not affiliated with or endorsed by Arduino.
-> All trademarks and copyrights belong to their respective owners.

----